Divine-Nelson/training-repo/README.md

 ##Local Development

-1. Open index.html in your brower
+1. Open index.html in your brower.